igorline/slither_wiki/Property-generation.md

 	}
 ```

-## 3. Run the unit tests with Truffle
+## Step 3.
+Run the unit tests with Truffle

 The first unit test file, named `InitializationX.js` will check that the constructor has been correctly initialized: